enesozturk/solidity-playground/lesson-4: zombie battle system/README.md

 ```

 > Note: If a function is not marked payable and you try to send Ether to it, the function will reject your transaction.

+## Chapter 2: Withdraws

+You can use `transfer` to send funds to any Ethereum address.

+It is important to note that you cannot transfer Ether to an address unless that address is of type `address payable`.

+Once you cast the address from `uint160` to `address payable`, you can transfer Ether to that address using the `transfer` function, and `address(this).balance` will return the total balance stored on the contract.
+So if 100 users had paid 1 Ether to our contract, `address(this).balance` would equal 100 Ether.